Alumnae Hall, Room 109

 Nicholas A. Carbo

 Language is a cultural currency.
 A language is used by people to express themselves—their needs, feelings, and thoughts.
 Culture is woven into language; thus, when we learn another language, we are better able to understand how and why people of other cultures view the world differently.
 We also gain insight into their distinctive solutions to universal problems.
 The department offers majors and minors in French and Spanish, and a minor in Italian.
 The department also offers courses in Chinese, Greek, Japanese, English as a Second Language, and Linguistics.
-For courses in American Sign Language, please consult the Ruth S. Ammon School of Education.
+For courses in American Sign Language, please consult the College of Education and Health Sciences.

 The French and Spanish majors offer an opportunity for students to study the language, the culture, civilization, and literature of the different countries and regions where the language is used.

 By so doing, students acquire the foundation of a genuinely multicultural education and access to other cultures.
 The benefits of acquiring competency in foreign language as part of a liberal arts education are intellectual, philosophical, and practical.
-The French and Spanish majors make it possible for the student to complete a five-year combined bachelor’s/master’s in the Scholars Teacher Education Program (STEP) in collaboration with the Ruth S. Ammon School of Education.
+The French and Spanish majors make it possible for the student to complete a five-year combined bachelor’s/master’s in the Scholars Teacher Education Program (STEP) in collaboration with the College of Education and Health Sciences.
 The STEP program for undergraduate students is tailored to prepare candidates to teach at the childhood and adolescent levels.

 Each curriculum enables students to acquire and expand their fluency (in listening, speaking, reading, and writing) in one or more of these languages, while studying the contributions and institutions of Europe, the Caribbean region and Latin America, and French-speaking Africa and Québec.
 The language laboratory, which features interactive audio and video equipment, enables students to become immersed in the language and culture they are studying.